fest-live/lur.e/src/extension/css-ref/Concept.md

 ## CSS Ref

-You not able to listen or subscribe to CSS properties directly.
+You not able to listen or affected to CSS properties directly.

 It works internally.
-You NOT able to use `subscribe` to listen to CSS properties.
+You NOT able to use `affected` to listen to CSS properties.

 ### Primitives CSS Refs